This page contains links that connect to sites over which neither the SCA or Wealdlake has any control.

 A second Family recipe - Chicken Pot:

 This year (2008) at the Balloonfest medieval Village Demo, I made "Chicken Pot with Dumplings" This is the filling I use for Chicken Pot Pie.
 However, instead of a crust on the outside, there were the noodles or dumplings from the above chicken soup recipe added to fill you up with the carbs needed for a full day of beating people with sticks!
 This fed over 125 people.
 It is fun to cook over fires!
-My thanks to his grace Baron Kuntz for his help with the fires, as well as Cheryl and Aliyah for their assistance in prep.
+My thanks to His Excellency Baron Kuntz for his help with the fires, as well as Cheryl and Aliyah for their assistance in prep.

 One of the objectives of the SCA is to teach people about the Middle Ages.
 Many people do not believe that corn is "period."
 Let's define our terms.
 In Europe from the time of the Romans (circa 60 BC), corn was any grain that was ground by the Lords in their mills.
 The SCA covers from 600 AD to 1600 AD - and "Columbus sailed the ocean blue, the year was . . . " so, maize is late period.